Eligibility

 A participant cannot be covered as both an employee and as a dependent on the State’s group plan.
 If an employee’s spouse is employed by any agency in the State’s group insurance program:

-- One employee can waive medical coverage and be covered as a dependent spouse of the other
+- One employee can waive medical/dental coverage and choose to be covered as a dependent spouse of the other, or

 The same applies to dependent children.
 Dependent children may only be covered under one employee’s plan.